 Growth of $10,000: Dividend-Paying Stocks, Dividend-Growing Stocks and S&P 500 Index

 Source: Bloomberg, as of 12/31/2020.
 Index performance shown is for the S&P 500 Index and does not represent TrueShares fund performance.
 Performance is cumulative and based on quarterly returns.
-The Dividend Yield or Dividend Yield and Growth category constituent inclusion or exclusion is evaluated quarterly, with performance for that group calculated for the following quarter.
-Dividend Yield represents performance of companies who paid a dividend in the prior quarter.
-Dividend Yield and Growth represents performance of companies who paid a dividend in the prior quarter and grew their dividend payments over the subsequent year.
+The Dividend Payers or Dividend Growers category constituent inclusion or exclusion is evaluated quarterly, with performance for that group calculated for the following quarter.
+Dividend Payers represents performance of companies who paid a dividend in the prior quarter.
+Dividend Growers represents performance of companies who paid a dividend in the prior quarter and grew their dividend payments over the subsequent year.
 It is not possible to invest directly in an index.
 Performance data quoted above represents past performance and does not guarantee future results.

 And it’s not just about the return benefit.
 Dividend “growers” also provide the ability to grow an income stream over time, an important characteristic for income-oriented investors.

 We also tend to think they may be less sensitive than bonds to increases in interest rates in the near-term.
 This belief is driven by our view that both bond and high-growth equity security valuations benefited disproportionately compared to dividend-paying stocks as interest rates fell.